cugos/cugos.github.com/meetings/_posts/2014-09-17-cugos_monthly.markdown

 - **Ben Rainbow** is a former GIS Field Analyst now operating [Back Alley Bike Repair](http://www.backalleybikerepair.com/) in Pioneer Square .
 As a shop owner and avid cyclist, he receives a lot of interest from locals and visitors requesting route information for short and long trips.
 He is interested in ideas/methods of displaying dynamic content for presentations, as well as for generating a trip map database.

-- **David A. Howes** will lead a quick discussion on the potential for CUGOS to participate in the upcoming [NW GIS Conference](http://nwgis.org/event/nwgis-2014-lynnwood-wa) through an open source panel session.
+- **David Howes** will lead a quick discussion on the potential for CUGOS to participate in the upcoming [NW GIS Conference](http://nwgis.org/event/nwgis-2014-lynnwood-wa) through an open source panel session.

 ---